 As an UEFA qualified coach with experience of working for top names in football such as Chelsea FC, Man Utd and Nike, I found it hard to find good sources of information for coaching the 3-6 age group, so I developed a curriculum myself!
 This is a plan for developing the football skills and athletic abilities (incorporating ABCs) of 3-6year olds.
 I’d appreciate any comments so feel free to get in touch. @sethrey1471 on Twitter or [email protected]

-This lesson plan is evidence of Outstanding planning for maximising the effectiveness of another adult in the classroom in both a practical and theoretical environment.
+This TA lesson plan is evidence of Outstanding planning for maximising the effectiveness of another adult in the classroom in both a practical and theoretical environment.
 Takes no more than 5 minutes to complete and is given to the TA the day before the lesson so they can best prepare for the students they are there to assist.
-I ran a whole school CPD on this and the most valuable feedback was from the TA themselves as they felt more included and prepared for the lesson.
-Hope it helps, tweak it and share it! @PE4Learning

 The aim of this resource is to provide a clear framework which teachers and other physical education and school sport professionals can use to develop squash in secondary schools.
 It provides detailed schemes of work and lesson plans which secondary colleagues will find invaluable.
 It links effectively to the current National Curriculum (Key Stage 3 and 4) and provides challenging activities.
 It strengthens the link between school and extra-curricular activities and competition (School Games) and there is also focus on literacy, physical literacy, and key words which lend themselves to cross curricular activities.